-On October 7, 2021, we announced a definitive agreement to acquire the Medicaid Managed Long Term Care business of AgeWell New York.
-As of August 31, 2021, AgeWell served approximately 13,000 managed long-term services and supports members, with full-year 2020 premium revenue of approximately \$700 million.
-The purchase price for the transaction is approximately \$106 million, net of certain tax benefits and target allocation of required regulatory capital, which we intend to fund with cash on hand.
-The transaction is subject to applicable federal and state regulatory approvals and the satisfaction of other customary closing conditions.
-We currently expect the transaction to close by the third guarter of 2022.
+On July 13, 2022, we announced a definitive agreement to acquire substantially all the assets of My Choice Wisconsin ("MCW").
+The purchase price for the transaction is approximately \$150 million, net of expected tax benefits and required regulatory capital, which we intend to fund with cash on hand.
+The transaction is subject to receipt of applicable federal and state regulatory approvals, and the satisfaction of other customary closing conditions.
+We currently expect the transaction to close in mid-2023.

 Potential Impact of COVID-19 Pandemic.
 As described in "Item 1.
 Business-COVID-19 Pandemic," we have been subject to Medicaid risk corridors as a result of the pandemic.
-Beginning in 2020, through December 31, 2021, various states enacted temporary risk corridors in response to the reduced demand for medical services stemming from COVID-19, which have resulted in a reduction of our medical margin, primarily in the Medicaid segment.
+Beginning in 2020, various states enacted temporary risk corridors in response to the reduced demand for medical services stemming from COVID-19, which have resulted in a reduction of our medical margin.
 In some cases, these risk corridors were retroactive to earlier periods in 2020, or as early as the beginning of the states' fiscal years in 2019.
-Beginning in the second quarter of 2020, we have recognized retroactive risk corridors that we believe to be probable, and where the ultimate premium amount is reasonably estimable.
-We recognized approximately \$323 million, in the aggregate, related to such risk corridors, in 2021, and approximately \$564 million, in the aggregate, was recognized in 2020.
+We have recognized risk corridors that we believe to be probable, and where the ultimate premium amount is reasonably estimable.
+For the year ended December 31, 2022, we recognized approximately \$197 million, in the aggregate, related to such risk corridors, in 2022, and approximately \$323 million, in the aggregate, was recognized in 2021.